kworkflow/kworkflow/documentation/man/features/configm.rst

   will remove the config file from kw management.
 The user can suppress this warning by using ``-f``.

+\--fetch [(-o | --output) <filename>] [-f | --force]:
+  This option fetches a .config file from a target machine to your current directory.
+If another .config is found in this directory, then it will ask you whether you want to replace it or not.
+If you use the force option, the .config file will be overwritten without any warnings.
+By using the output option, you can specify the config file name.

 EXAMPLES
 ========
 For these examples, we suppose the fields in your **kworkflow.config** file are